House Price Watch

 £68,000

 This list of the 100 most expensive homes sold in More is compiled from all-time residential sales recorded by the HM Land Registry.
 Each entry includes the sale price and transaction date.
-The dataset was last updated in December 2022 (The latest available from HM Land Registry).
+The dataset was last updated 20 May 2026 at 16:31 with the latest HM Land Registry data (April 2025).
+The More dataset covers 9 postcodes.
 Prices reflect actual recorded transactions, not current market valuations.
+Read our full data methodology.